What exactly is counseling?

 Not like the typical definition of friend.
-We can be friendly (most of us are).
-Sometimes, we may encounter each other in non-professional settings, like grocery stores and gyms.
-We can even run into each other at parties (it happens).
-But counselors cannot socialize with their clients, so we can’t go to your parties or events, and we can’t invite you to ours.
-We also cannot go out for lunch, coffee, etc. unless it’s a part of treatment (e.g. exposure therapy for client’s who are afraid to eat in public).
-This is a legal and ethical requirement.
-We want to ensure we are providing the best professional service possible, so this requires us to keep our distance.
-It’s not because we don’t like you; it’s just the way this counseling thing works best.
+I can be friendly (most counselors are).
+Sometimes, we may encounter each other in non-professional settings, like grocery stores and gyms or even at parties (it happens).
+But counselors cannot socialize with their clients, This is a legal and ethical requirement.
+I want to ensure that I am providing the best professional service possible, so this requires me to keep a professional distance.
+It’s not because I don’t like you; it’s just the way this counseling thing works best.

 Can I give gifts to my counselor?

 This is generally not allowed because it can interfere with the professional boundaries of the therapeutic relationship.
-We always appreciate gifts, but we usually have to refuse them.
 Nothing personal, it’s just one of the rules of the job.